benitolopez/hotel-datepicker/README.md

 - Type: `Array`
 - Default: `[]`

 An array of strings in this format: `YYYY-MM-DD`.
 All the dates passed to the list will be disabled.

+### enableCheckout

+- Type: `Boolean`
+- Default: `false`

+If `true`, allows the checkout on a disabled date.
+But with a criteria.
+Let's say we have these disabled dates: `03 April 2020` and `04 April 2020`.
+With this option enabled, an user can still select the first date (`03 April 2020`) for the checkout.
+But not `04 April 2020`.

 ### container